SPIE Photonics West 2020

 - Autofluorescence-based label-free monitoring of bacteria proliferation in droplet microfluidics for antibiotic susceptibility testing as talk and

 - Multi-gigahertz harmonic mode-locking in all-polarization maintaining fiber laser enabled by Sb2Te3 saturable absorber as a poster.

 Egidijus Auksorius presented an oral presentation entitled: Crosstalk-free in vivo volumetric retinal imaging with Fourier-domain full-field OCT in “Optical Coherence Tomography and Coherence Domain Optical Methods in Biomedicine XXIV” session.

 Piotr Węgrzyn presented a poster entitled: Spatiotemporal optical coherence (STOC) manipulation achieves better performance than angular compounding in full-field swept-source optical coherence tomography.

-Mounika Rapolu presented talk on Effect of contrast agents and enhancement of cerebrovascular on mouse brain microvasculature studies using 800nm Gaussian and Polarization sensitive (PS) OCT system.
+Mounika Rapolu presented a talk on the Effect of contrast agents and enhancement of cerebrovascular on mouse brain microvasculature studies using 800nm Gaussian and Polarization-sensitive (PS) OCT system.

 All talks and posters were well-accepted and allowed to promote the research, performed by the Physical Optics and Biophotonics at the Department of Physical Chemistry of Biological Systems, Institute of Physical Chemistry PAS.